 Character Statutory Declaration (34KB PDF file).

-In some instances you might also be required to provide personal details to allow additional character checks to be undertaken.
-Your case officer might ask you to complete the following form:
+In some instances you might also be required to provide personal details to allow more character checks to be undertaken.
+Your case officer might ask you to complete Form 80—Personal particulars for character assessment (611KB PDF file).

 If you are applying for a visa outside Australia, you do not have to provide this information with your application.
 You will be advised when it is required.